Bigger Than Worlds: Sections

 In a topopolis, a star is surrounded by a toroidal tube, which rotates around its internal circular axis to generate artificial gravity by centrifugal force.
 The structure need not be circular: it could be more complex, consisting of multiple loops around the star.
+Sufficient loops produce an aegagropilous topopolis (from the Greek word for 'furball', originally one made of goat hair).
+If scaled up to surround a galactic core rather than a single star, it is an aegagropilous galactopolis.